groupultra/sdk-public/docs/source/moobius_network_http_api_wrapper.rst

 -----------------------------------
 HTTPAPIWrapper.bind_service_to_channel(self, service_id, channel_id)

 Binds a service to a channel given the service and channel IDs.
-Returns whether sucessful.
+This function is unusual in that it returns whether it was sucessful rather than raising errors if it fails.

 .. _moobius.network.http_api_wrapper.HTTPAPIWrapper.unbind_service_from_channel:
 HTTPAPIWrapper.unbind_service_from_channel